slManuel/devsecops-engine-tools/docs/Docusaurus/docs/modules/engine_core.md

 - **ENGINE_DEPENDENCIES**: Configuration for the engine_dependencies tool
     - ENABLED: true or false
     - TOOL: XRAY | DEPENDENCY_CHECK | TRIVY

+- **ENGINE_FUNCTION**: Configuration for the engine_function tool
+    - ENABLED: true or false
+    - TOOL: PRISMA

 - **ENGINE_RISK**: Configuration for the engine_risk tool
     - ENABLED: true or false